 There’s super cool and fun places to go to entertain your kids in New York…and it doesn’t have to cost a thing.

 After Jerusalem, my favorite city is New York.
-Being that the Holy Land is a place I can only visit sometimes, and New York is where I live, I spend the summer days exploring the city with my kids and finding new fun places to go.
+Being that the Holy Land is a place I can only visit sometimes, and New York is where I live, I spend my summer days exploring the city with my kids.

-The only thing that must be avoided, for me, are crowds – I get that phobia from my mother.
-Bathrooms are a must.
+The only thing that must be avoided for me are the crowds — I get that phobia from my mother, and restrooms are a must.

 Hope you enjoy what we found; can’t wait to read your comments!